srImathE satakOpAya nama:

 koLAmai – quality of rejecting (seeing bad qualities)

-ilAthAn – one who does not have
+ilAdhAn – one who does not have

-eLgal – emotions (that lead to rejecting)
+eLgal – emotion (that leads to rejecting)

-irAgam – desire (that lead to accepting)
+irAgam – desire (that leads to accepting)

-ilAthAn – neutral person who does not have
+ilAdhAn – neutral person who does not have

 viLgai – (accepting ulterior benefits and) leaving